Although not a traditional Dominican recipe, Shrimp with Coconut and Ginger Sauce is inspired by the classic cuisine from Samana. We love it.

 - 1 tablespoons cilantro , minced

 - 1/2 cups ground coconut

 - 1 tablespoon lime juice (limón in the DR)

-- Put the ginger paste, salt, pepper, cilantro, and garlic in a mortar and pestle, crush until you obtain a coarse paste (see picture).
+- Put the ginger paste, coarse sea salt, bell pepper, pepper, cilantro, and garlic in a mortar and pestle, crush until you obtain a coarse paste (see picture).

 - Heat the oil in a heavy saucepan over medium fire.

-- Lower the heat to the lowest setting and add the coconut shavings, stir constantly until they become light golden.
+- Lower the heat to the lowest setting and add the ground coconut, stir constantly until they become light golden.
 Make sure they don't burn.

 - Add the ginger paste. and cook and stir for about 3 minutes.

 - Add the bija (anato) powder and mix well.